 Education For Those Who Oversee Phi Delta Theta Chapter Houses

-The 2017 House Corporation Summit will be held February 17-19 in conjunction with the General Officers Conference in Orlando, Florida.
+The 2019 House Corporation Summit will be held October 11-13 in conjunction with the General Officers Conference in Cincinnati, Ohio.

 Through its strategic plan, Phi Delt 2020, Phi Delta Theta is committed to supporting and educating those who provide management and leadership to the Fraternity’s housing stock through this event.
 Topics covered include property management, risk management, alumni relations and fundraising, maintaining tax and incorporated status, live-in advisors and much more.

-The 2017 House Corporation Summit will take place from February 17-19 in Orlando, Florida.
-To see the schedule, visit this link.
+The 2019 House Corporation Summit will take place from October 11-13 in Cincinnati, Ohio.
+The schedule is under development.
+To see last year’s schedule, visit this link.

 A House Corporation representative may register all attending members via their MyPhiDeltaTheta dashboard by using the ‘Register Myself and/or Others’ button once the appropriate conference is selected.
 In addition, each individual is able to register for the conference.

-There is no cost to attend the House Corporation Summit and a $350 travel stipend is provided (for a flight or towards mileage that is calculated at 45 cents per mile from your home to Miami University.)
-Additionally, a two-night stay and all meals on Saturday and Sunday are provided during your time with us.
+There is no cost to attend the House Corporation Summit and a $400 travel stipend is provided (for a flight or towards mileage that is calculated at 45 cents per mile from your home to Downtown Cincinnati.)
+Additionally, a two-night stay and the majority of the meals throughout the weekend are provided during your time with us.

-A $350 travel stipend is provided (for a flight or towards mileage that is calculated at 45 cents per mile from your home to Wyndham Lake Buena Vista Disney Springs.)
-Additionally, a two-night stay and all meals on Saturday and Sunday are provided during your time with us.
+A $400 travel stipend is provided (for a flight or towards mileage that is calculated at 45 cents per mile from your home to Hilton Cincinnati Netherland Plaza.
+Additionally, a two-night stay and the majority of meals throughout the weekend are provided during your time with us.

 Business casual clothing (khakis, shorts, polo-style shirts) for the general sessions, team meetings, and free time will be acceptable.